functional-nomads/functional-nomads.github.io/_posts/2014-04-15-hasch-intro.markdown

 I have ported
 [Utf-8 encoding from JavaScript to ClojureScript](https://github.com/ghubber/hasch/blob/master/src/cljs/hasch/platform.cljs#L68)
-if you happen to need that and you can also create random UUIDs with:
+if you happen to need that.
+You can also create random UUIDs with:

 {% highlight clojure %}